 When I recently joined an agile team, I suddenly realized I had actually been implementing agile for a few years, just without leveraging the branding.
 It wasn’t until I listened to Johanna Rothman speak that it dawned on me: Not all things called agile are truly agile, and there are a lot of practices that are agile but are not categorized as such.

 Once I understood what agile really means, I realized that I’d seen many of its central tenets contained in another system that’s important to me.
-Unconditional support, trust, respect, generosity, and courage are the behavioral values required for agile—and also for rugby.
+Unconditional support, trust, respect, generosity, and courage are the behavioural values required for agile—and also for rugby.
 On the surface, the software development methodology and the rough team sport may seem to have little in common, but in this article, I’ll show you that agile and the sport of rugby are alike where it really counts—and understanding how to be a team player can improve your career as well as your game.

 Trust in Your Teammates